liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 negatively affect your site's probability of being featured by search engines.
 Having a human-readable friendly URL assists indexing bots and is critical to good search engine optimization.
 For the Lunar Resort site, you can select the *Site URL* tab to set a friendly URL and/or a virtual host.
-The *Friendly URL* option lets you manage the path to your site in the portal's URL.
+The *Friendly URL* option lets you manage the path to your site in the instance's URL.
 Friendly URLs are used for both public and private pages.
 For public pages, the friendly URL is appended to http://localhost:8080/web.
 For private pages, the friendly URL is appended to http://localhost:8080/group.
 Each friendly URL needs to be a unique name, of course.

 For example, suppose you want to set a friendly URL for your Lunar Resort site.
-If you set the friendly URL of your portal's default site to /lunar-resort, the URL of your default site's public home page would change to http://localhost:8080/web/lunar-resort/home.
-If your portal's default site had private pages, the URL of the default private home page would change to http://localhost:8080/group/lunar-resort/home.
+If you set the friendly URL of your instance's default site to /lunar-resort, the URL of your default site's public home page would change to http://localhost:8080/web/lunar-resort/home.
+If your instance's default site had private pages, the URL of the default private home page would change to http://localhost:8080/group/lunar-resort/home.

-Note that if you're adding a friendly URL for your portal's home page, you should update your portal's Home URL field so that page requests to http://localhost:8080 redirect properly.
-To do this, navigate to the *Configuration* &rarr; *Portal Settings* page of the Control Panel and find the Home URL field in the Navigation section.
+Note that if you're adding a friendly URL for your instance's home page, you should update your instance's Home URL field so that page requests to http://localhost:8080 redirect properly.
+To do this, navigate to the *Configuration* &rarr; *Instance Settings* page of the Control Panel and find the Home URL field in the Navigation section.
 For the Lunar Resort example, you would enter */web/lunar-resort/home* into the Home URL field.
-Once you've entered this setting, page requests to localhost:8080 will redirect to the friendly URL of your portal's new homepage: http://localhost:8080/web/lunar-resort/home.
+Once you've entered this setting, page requests to localhost:8080 will redirect to the friendly URL of your Liferay instance's new homepage: http://localhost:8080/web/lunar-resort/home.

 The other setting you can configure under the Site URL tab is *Virtual Hosts*,